az0mb13/SeeAssArrAff/README.md

 - [ ] Multipart Requests
 - [x] Requests without a body
 - [ ] CSRF Validation by repeating the request
+- [x] Temporary server for validating the PoC like Burp